Brothman/sample-pie-shop/README.md

 In `src/server/services/templates/views`, I edited `index.hbs` to add the new `home-add-product` partial to the end of the page.

+In `src/server/services/templates/views`, I edited `product.hbs` to add the 'Show Product JSON' button and the `pre` tag to display the Content API JSON data.

 # Online store PWA sample